History of Real Salt Lake: 2007

-But the club's excitement quickly gave way to disappointment.
 In the first match of the season, RSL controlled throughout, but a fluke goal by Carlos Ruiz in the final minute of stoppage time salvaged a 2–2 draw for FC Dallas on Real's home turf.
 RSL was devastated by the crushing result.
 The players appeared lifeless as they were outscored 6–0 in their next three games.
 In a stunning move, Ellinger was fired and replaced by Kreis, who immediately retired as a player.
 Also, general manager Steve Pastorino resigned and was later replaced by Garth Lagerwey.